spree/spree-api-v2-js-sdk/README.md

 ## Vendors

-The multi-vendor marketplace feature is only available via [Vendo](https://getvendo.com) - Spree as a Service offering, not in Spree open source.
-[Contact us](https://e98esoirr8c.typeform.com/contactvendo?typeform-source=github.com) for early access.
+The multi-vendor marketplace feature is only available via [Vendo][vendo]

 ### `list`